-Incorporated on February 25, 1993, the Maryland Center for Veterans Education and Training (MCVET) is a nonprofit 501(c)(3) Corporation designed to provide homeless veterans and other veterans in need with comprehensive services that will enable them to rejoin their communities as productive citizens.
+Welcome to the Maryland Center for Veterans Education and Training (MCVET), a beacon of hope for those who have bravely served our nation.
+Incorporated on February 25, 1993, MCVET is a nonprofit 501(c)(3) Corporation with a mission to provide comprehensive services to homeless veterans and other veterans in need, empowering them to reintegrate into their communities as productive and valued citizens.

 Designate your United Way - Maryland Charity, Combined Charity, or Donation to MCVET.
 Directory Code: #5240